kenpeter/zend_auth_flow/readme.md

 ## Pre-install

 ### Install nvm
-I personally use nvm to switch between versions of nodejs.
+I personally use nvm to switch versions of nodejs.
 You can find detail instruction here:  https://github.com/creationix/nvm

 Clone the nvm to your home directory.
 ~~~~